Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Introduction

 \section{Introduction}

-Reconstructing and modeling dynamic 3D scenes is a fundamental challenge in computer vision, with applications spanning content creation, robotics, and augmented reality.
+Reconstructing and modeling dynamic 3D scenes is a fundamental challenge in robot vision.
 Recent work on 3D Gaussian splatting has made significant progress in capturing dynamic scenes, enabling efficient and high-fidelity reconstruction~\cite{wang2024shape, kerbl20233d, wu20244d, li2024spacetime, yang2023real, xie2024physgaussian, Huang_2024_CVPR}.

-Existing Gaussian splatting-based methods utilize 3D Gaussians to represent geometry and appearance, paired with motion modules that determine the movements of Gaussians over time.
-For instance, 4DGaussians~\cite{wu20244d} and Deformable-GS~\cite{Yang2023Deformable3G} encode motion implicitly into neural networks.
+Existing Gaussian splatting methods utilize 3D Gaussians to represent geometry and appearance, paired with motion modules that determine the movements of the Gaussians.
+For instance, 4D-Gaussians~\cite{wu20244d} and Deformable-GS~\cite{Yang2023Deformable3G} encode motion implicitly into neural networks.
 Shape-of-Motion~\cite{wang2024shape} and STG~\cite{li2024spacetime} use shallower models that require dense per-Gaussian motion parameters.
-While these approaches achieve high-fidelity reconstruction of complex scenes, their implicit motion representation makes it difficult to manipulate the reconstructed motions.
-This lack of direct and explicit controllability restricts existing methods to replaying recorded motions only.
+While these approaches achieve high-fidelity reconstruction, the reconstructed scenes cannot be easily altered or manipulated in simulation due to their implicit motion representation, which limits their use for robot manipulation planning.
+This lack of direct and explicit controllability restricts existing methods to simply replaying recorded motions.

-Therefore, a key question to answer is: can we develop an explicit and sparse motion representation without compromising the ability to reconstruct complex scenes?
-To answer this question, we revisit some classical animation techniques~\cite{james2005skinning}.
+Therefore, a key question to answer is: can we develop an explicit and sparse motion representation without compromising the ability to reconstruct complex dynamic scenes?
+To answer this question, we revisit in this work some classical animation techniques~\cite{james2005skinning}.
 Explicit motion representations, such as deformation graphs~\cite{sumner2007embedded}, harmonic coordinates~\cite{joshi2007harmonic}, and cage~\cite{nieto2012cage}, have been developed to animate objects with diverse motions.
-However, these classical methods focus on applying manually designed motions to mesh surfaces instead of 3D Gaussians~\cite{blender}.
-Further, these methods are not able to reconstruct motion or geometry from visual data.
+However, these classical hand-crafted methods focus on applying manually designed motions to mesh surfaces instead of differentiable models such as 3D Gaussians~\cite{blender}.
+Further, these methods are not able to reconstruct motion or geometry from images.